 If you have been charged with DWI drugs or controlled substances, contact an experienced Dallas DWI attorney.
 They may be able to identify mitigating factors or defenses that can result in a reduction of your charges or even a dismissal.

 Under Tex.
 Pen.
-Code Ann. § 49.04, an individual can be charged with driving while intoxicated, DWI, DUI or driving under the influence of alcohol, drugs or controlled substances if they operate a motor vehicle while intoxicated in a public place.
+Code Ann. § 49.04, an individual can be charged with driving while intoxicated, DWI, DUI, or driving under the influence of alcohol, drugs, or controlled substances if they operate a motor vehicle while intoxicated in a public place.
 This offense is typically a Class B misdemeanor.

 Texas law defines intoxicated as not being able to use normal mental or physical faculties due to the consumption of alcohol, drugs, dangerous drugs, controlled substances or any combination.
-Normal faculties are typically walking, talking, driving, balancing and any motor skills.
+Normal faculties are typically walking, talking, driving, balancing, and any motor skills.

 A motor vehicle is defined in Texas as anything used to transport people or property, except for vehicles on stationary rails or tracks.
-Therefore, motor vehicles can include cars, boats and airplanes, but does not include trains.
+Therefore, motor vehicles can include cars, boats, and airplanes, but does not include trains.

 An individual must have actual physical control of the vehicle in order to be in operation of the vehicle.
 This means they have to be in or near the vehicle with the capability to operate the vehicle, even if they weren’t actually driving the vehicle when they were arrested.

-Typically if in an individual is charged with DWI from the use of drugs, their chemical blood test will show they were under the influence of any variety of illegal drugs or medications when they were arrested, or the substances were still in their system.
+Typically if an individual is charged with DWI from the use of drugs, their chemical blood test will show they were under the influence of any variety of illegal drugs or medications when they were arrested, or the substances were still in their system.
 Some of the most common drugs found in DWI toxicology tests include the following:

-When an individual is pulled over for DWI in Dallas, the law enforcement officer may take the alleged offender’s blood sample to test for the presence of illegal drugs or medications if the driver passed field sobriety tests or passed chemical breath test with an alcohol concentration level under the legal limit of .08.
+When an individual is pulled over for DWI in Dallas, the law enforcement officer may take the alleged offender’s blood sample to test for the presence of illegal drugs or medications if the driver passed field sobriety tests or passed a chemical breath test with an alcohol concentration level under the legal limit of .08.